 In these two sentences, King invites readers to share his perspective.
-Using a direct form of address - "you" - he illuminates what it was like to be black at that time in the South.
-It's a great way to refute an argument; in this instance, the argument that he and his fellow protesters should wait for justice to come to them.
+Using a direct form of address - "you" - he illuminates what it was like to be Black at that time in the South.
+It's a great way to refute an argument; in this instance, he is challenging the argument that he and his fellow protesters should wait for justice to come to them.

-King also used logos, or logical appeals, to make his argument.
-Here is an example of how he used reasoning to undermine the view that he and other protesters were culpable because their protest was illegal:
+King also uses logos, or logical appeals, to make his argument.
+Here is an example of how he uses reasoning to undermine the view that he and other protesters were culpable because their protest was illegal: